adtma/adtma.github.io/_posts/2026-02-04-phreeqc-pyrite.md

 phreeqc.load_database(dbase)
 ```

 The next step is setting up the input file.
 This is taken directly from the PHREEQC manual.
 The input file for this pyrite oxidation test is basically a set of instructions that tells the program how to set up and run a chemical experiment in a digital beaker.

 It starts with a TITLE keyword to keep things organized and then uses the SOLUTION block to define our starting water, which in this case is just pure water.
 The EQUILIBRIUM_PHASES section lists the minerals like pyrite and calcite that we want the water to react with, while the REACTION block specifies the exact amounts of oxygen and salt we are adding to the mix in steps.
 To make sense of the results, the SELECTED_OUTPUT block tells the program which specific data points to save to a file.
-Finally, everything is wrapped up with the END keyword, which signals the program to stop reading and start calculating the results.

 ```python
 input_file = """